expenture/Expense/README.md

 ###### Using An Facebook Access Token

-To let users login with Facebook, a vaild Facebook access token is also available to use as credential.
+To let users sign in with Facebook, a vaild Facebook access token is also available to use as credential.
 Just use the fixed value `facebook:access_token` as the `username`, and pass in the Facebook access token as password:

 ```http
 POST /oauth/token?